duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 1. Teach your duckiebot to drive itself in `duckieSchool`.

-2. Sift through all the logs that can be used for training using `duckieLog`.
+2. _(Optional)_ Store all the logs that can be used for training using `duckieLog`.

-3. Train your model using tf.keras based model in `duickieTrainer`.
+3. Train your model using tensorflow in `duickieTrainer`.

 4. _(Optional)_ Hold all previous models you generated in `duckieModels` in case you need it.